 Larner College of Medicine accounts, commonly known as a “COMIS Account,” are one of several different ways to access information at the University.
 Faculty, staff, and students have an account, known as a NetID, which is used for all University communications, HR tracking including paycheck information, and to renew your campus parking permit.
 COMIS accounts, UVM accounts, and The University of Vermont Medical Center accounts are managed separately.

 COMIS accounts are created to allow users access to

 The Larner College of Medicine uses Microsoft Outlook/Exchange.
 The electronic address associated with that account is typically in the format firstname.lastname@example.org though it is strongly recommended that everyone uses their uvm.edu address (noted below) to avoid confusion with outside users.

 LCOM Baselined Computers

 Desktop and laptop computers with a LCOM baseline have been loaded with software available to all Larner College of Medicine users that the COMTS group has purchased on behalf of LCOM users.
-This includes Microsoft licenses needed to access email and other services, Adobe Acrobat Professional, and similar licenses that are available at either the College or University level.
+This includes Microsoft licenses and similar licenses that are available at either the College or University level.

 Personal Server Space

 * Various technical staff have access to server files but only use that access in the course of their job duties.
-The only other way to gain access to H: drive contents is to have the Chair, Director or Dean authorize as noted.
+The only other way to gain access to personal storage contents is to have the Chair, Director or Dean authorize as noted.